Photo by Sonja Langford on Unsplash

 The use of technology in learning has changed the way leaders learn

-As I was reading the Bersin by Deloitte article, “The Disruption of Digital Learning: 10 Things We Have Learned,” I was reminded of how important (but sometimes inconvenient) disruption can be.
-Just when we think we have learning and development (or our sleep schedule) figured out, or a specific program is working well, a new trend or idea or technology comes along to disrupt it.
+Disruption and change is the reality of today's work environment.
+Many workers are coming up to speed on remote learning, and companies are reforming and reframing how they work as a team - digitally.
+As I was reading a Bersin by Deloitte article, “The Disruption of Digital Learning: 10 Things We Have Learned,” I was reminded of how important (but sometimes inconvenient) disruption can be.
+Just when we think we have learning and development figured out, or a specific program is working well, a new trend or idea or technology comes along to disrupt it.

 While disruption can be unsettling (literally), we should use it as an opportunity to stop and observe what’s changing around us and assess whether our learning and development initiatives are positioned to adapt to the changes.